Frequently Asked Questions

 How many reactions are in a kit?

 Each Arima Hi-C kit contains 8 reactions.
-One reaction is typically sufficient for the generation of up to 800M-1B raw read-pairs.
+One reaction is typically sufficient for the generation of ~600M raw read-pairs.
 More precise estimates of library complexity can be determined from the Arima-QC2 assay as outlined in our User Guide.

 How long does it take to complete the Arima-HiC protocol?

 The Arima-HiC protocol is a fast, user-friendly workflow that takes on average 6 hours total time with 1 hour hands-on time.
 The Arima-HiC protocol is followed by library preparation to generate Arima-HiC libraries that are ready for Illumina sequencing.

 Yes, the Arima-HiC kit can be used for Capture-HiC studies.
 For help with Capture-HiC probe design or more information on compatible capture hybridization protocols, please contact Technical Support.

 Is the Arima-HiC kit compatible with HiChIP or PLAC-Seq?

 Yes, the Arima-HiC kit can be used for HiChIP and PLAC-Seq studies.

 I already have cells that have been previously crosslinked and frozen.
 Would these be suitable as input to Arima-HiC Protocol?

 Yes.
 Arima recommends crosslinking using 2% formaldehyde (see our User Guide for more details).
 Crosslinking with different strengths of formaldehyde (e.g. 1%) has also worked with comparable performance.
 However, we do not recommend using <1% formaldehyde.